ukushu/TOASTack/ReadMe.md

 ## How you can help this project?

-1) You can create your own toast design
+1) Create your own custom toast design
-2) Polish this design for iOS and macOS both
+2) Polish it for both iOS and macOS
-3) Put your custom design into separated file of "Toast_Designs" directory
+3) Place your design in the "Toast_Designs" directory as a separate file
-4) Make Pull Request with this design, so other people can use your toast templates :)
+4) Submit a Pull Request — share your toast template with the community! :)

 [1]: https://i.sstatic.net/wJLOGVY8.gif